w3c/wai-bcase/bibliography.md

 * [_What You Can Learn from Major Accessibility lawsuits_](https://www.3playmedia.com/2018/09/20/accessibility-lawsuits/).
 Sauld, S.; 3PlayMedia (2018)<br />
 Type: Blog Post
-Summary: An overview with lessons learned of recent accessibility lawsuits in the US with examples from retail and heigher education.
-The focus is to help organizations learn from previous accessibility lawsuits that a pro-active accessibility program can not only prevent a potential lawsuit, but also help to make the web accessible for all users, including those with disabilities.
+Summary: An overview with lessons learned of recent accessibility lawsuits in the US with examples from retail and higher education.
+The focus is to help organizations learn from previous accessibility lawsuits that a pro-active accessibility program can not only minimize legal risk, but also help to make the web accessible for all users, including those with disabilities.

 ## Accessibility As Innovation